When Life Demands You Change

 peersonal transformation when life demands you change

 Deep personal change is about evolving the emotional, mental and relational systems that create your daily experience.
+It isn’t about changing your behaviour.
+It’s about rewiring the emotional and relational systems underneath the behaviour.
+And you can’t do it all at once.

 And just when you think you’ve got it figured out, life presents a new situation that reveals another layer ready for transformation.